Monday, May 27, 2024

 Positioning the job as a clear successor position to the manager’s job and arguing that the overlaps with the manager’s role are by design (because of the requirements of the particular context) might work in some cases!
 In most of the job evaluation methodologies, some of the factors tend to be hierarchical and hence the evaluations on those factors are constrained by the evaluation of the manager's job on the same factors).
 Hence, this approach is not always so easy.

-Most of the job evaluation systems work in such a way that ‘stealing responsibilities from the jobs of one’s subordinates’ won’t have any beneficial impact on the job evaluation score of one's job.
-Hence the attempt to steal responsibilities from one’s peers and one’s manager!
+Most of the job evaluation systems work in such a way that ‘stealing responsibilities from the jobs of the subordinates’ won’t have any beneficial impact on the job evaluation score of the job being evaluated.
+Hence the attempt to steal responsibilities from the jobs of the peers and the manager!

 In lieu of a conclusion